talkowski-lab/rCNV2/analysis/gene_scoring/README.md

 We counted CNVs per gene between all [cases and controls](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/) for each metacohort, and then [meta-analyzed](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/genes/#3-combine-association-statistics-across-metacohorts) those CNV counts to derive an odds ratio for each gene.

 This process was executed identically to gene-level disease association analyses, described in detail [here](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/genes/#gene-based-burden-test-procedure), with the following exceptions:
-1. CNVs restricted to ≤5Mb and ≤10 genes to better isolate gene-specific effect sizes
+1. CNVs restricted to ≤5 genes to better isolate gene-specific effect sizes
-2. Deletion and duplication CDS overlap increased to 100% to enrich for true loss-of-function and copy-gain effects
+2. Deletion and duplication CDS overlap increased to 80% to enrich for true loss-of-function and copy-gain effects, while still allowing for (i) CNV breakpoint imprecision and/or (ii) exon/gene body misannotation

 ### 2a.
 Empirical Bayes estimation of prior effect sizes